Norfolk Southern Railway: History

+Norfolk Southern is one of the five biggest railroad operators in North America by its revenue.
+It operates in 22 states and in Washington, D.C.
+The company's market capitalization stood at nearly $58 billion in February 2024.

 Corporate history

 Predecessors

 Norfolk Southern's predecessor railroads date to the early 19th century.

-The SOU's earliest predecessor line was the South Carolina Canal & Rail Road.
+The South Carolina Canal & Rail Road was the SOU's earliest predecessor line.
 Chartered in 1827, the South Carolina Canal & Rail Road Company became the first to offer regularly scheduled passenger train service with the inaugural run of the Best Friend of Charleston in 1830.
 Another early predecessor, the Richmond & Danville Railroad (R&D), was formed in 1847 and expanded into a large system after the American Civil War under Algernon S. Buford.
 The R&D ultimately fell on hard times, and in 1894, it became a major portion of the new Southern Railway (SOU).
 Financier J. P. Morgan selected veteran railroader Samuel Spencer as president.
 Profitable and innovative, Southern became, in 1953, the first major U.S. railroad to completely switch to diesel-electric locomotives from steam.

-The City Point Railroad, established in 1838, was a 9 mi railroad in Virginia that started south of Richmond — specifically, City Point on the navigable portion of the James River, now part of the independent city of Hopewell — and ran to Petersburg.
+The City Point Railroad, established in 1838, was a 9 mi railroad in Virginia that started south of Richmond—specifically, City Point on the navigable portion of the James River, now part of the independent city of Hopewell—and ran to Petersburg.
 It was acquired by the South Side Railroad in 1854.
 After the Civil War, it became part of the Atlantic, Mississippi & Ohio Railroad (AM&O), a trunk line across Virginia's southern tier formed by mergers in 1870 by William Mahone, who had built the Norfolk & Petersburg Railroad in the 1850s.
-The AM&O was the oldest portion of the Norfolk & Western (N&W) when it was formed in 1881, under new owners with a keen interest and financial investments in the coal fields of Western Virginia and West Virginia, a product which came to define and enrich the railroad.
+The AM&O was the oldest portion of the Norfolk & Western (N&W) when it was formed in 1881, under E. W. Clark & Co., ownership with a keen interest and financial investments in the coal fields of Western Virginia and West Virginia.
 In the second half of the 20th century, the N&W acquired the Virginian Railway (1959), the Wabash Railway, and the Nickel Plate Road, among others.